Buyer's guide for paddleboarding / SUP

 Which SUP board is right for me?

-Almost any sup board will get a beginner started, but choosing the right one right away will help you get more out of foosball and the best value for your money.
-You'll also get started faster, your equipment will keep up with your progress, and you won't have to think about buying a new board after the first summer when you find yourself pushing a banana-shaped mass of water in front of you at 2km/h!
+Almost any SUP board will get a beginner on the water, but choosing the right one from the start will help you enjoy paddling more and get better value for your money.
+The right board lets you progress faster, ensures your equipment keeps up with your skills, and saves you from having to buy a new one after just one season — when you realize you’re pushing a banana-shaped wave of water in front of you at 2 km/h!

 Frequently asked questions about SUP boarding